 Change the first paragraph of 7.3.2.34 as follows:

-The Schedule element is transmitted by the HC to a non-AP STA to announce the schedule that the HC/AP follows for admitted streams originating from or destined to that non-AP STA, or MRG-SP streams destined to that non-AP STA in the future.
+The Schedule element is transmitted by the HC to a non-AP STA to announce the schedule that the HC/AP follows for admitted streams originating from or destined to that non-AP STA, or GCR-SP (#686) streams destined to that non-AP STA in the future.
 The information in this element may be used by the non-AP STA for power management, internal scheduling, or any other purpose.
 The element information format is shown in Figure 7-93.

 Change the third paragraph of 7.3.2.34 as follows:

 The Aggregation subfield is set to 1 if the schedule is an aggregate schedule for all TSIDs associated with the non-AP STA to which the frame is directed.
 It is set to 0 otherwise.
-The TSID subfield is as defined in 7.1.3.5.1 and indicates the TSID for which this schedule applies.
-For a Schedule element sent within a MRG Response element, the TSID field is reserved.
+The TSID subfield is as defined in 7.1.3.5.1 and indicates the TSID for which this schedule applies., except when (#412)a Schedule element is sent within a GCR (#686) Response element, when the TSID field is reserved.
 The Direction subfield is as defined in 7.3.2.30 and defines the direction of the TSPEC associated with the schedule.
-For a Schedule element sent within a MRG Response element, the Direction subfield is set to Downlink.
+For a Schedule element sent within a GCR (#686) Response element, the Direction subfield is set to Downlink.
 The TSID and Direction subfields are valid only when the Aggregation subfield is set to 0.
 If the Aggregation subfield is set to 1, the TSID and Direction subfields are reserved.

 Change the fifth paragraph of 7.3.2.34 as follows:

 The Service Interval field is 4 octets and indicates the time, expressed in microseconds, between two successive SPs and represents the measured time from the start of one SP to the start of the next SP.
-If the Schedule element is included within an MRG Response element that has the MRG power management mode (#550) set to MRG-SP, a value of 0(#700) in the Service Interval field indicates the power management mode is Active MRG-SP.
+If the Schedule element is included within an GCR (#686) Response element that has the GCR (#686) delivery method(#2) (#550) set to GCR-SP (#686), a value of 0(#700) in the Service Interval field indicates the delivery method(#2) is Active GCR-SP (#686).

 Change the seventh paragraph of 7.3.2.34 as follows:

-In cases other than a Schedule element included within an MRG Response element that has the MRG power management mode (#550) set to MRG-SP, Tthe HC may set both the Service Start Time field and the Service Interval field to 0 (unspecified) for nonpowersaving STAs.
+In cases other than a Schedule element included within an GCR (#686) Response element that has the GCR (#686) delivery method(#2) (#550) set to GCR-SP (#686), Tthe HC may set both the Service Start Time field and the Service Interval field to 0 (unspecified) for nonpowersaving STAs.

 7.3.2.87 DMS Request element